-The Integrated Community Specialist Palliative Care service is a team of nurses from LPT and Loros.
-The team look after patients with life-limiting illnesses, including cancer, who have complex palliative care needs, especially pain and symptom management.
+The Integrated Community Specialist Palliative Care service is a team of nurses and HCAs from LPT and LOROS.
+The team look after patients with life-limiting illnesses, including cancer, who have complex palliative care needs, especially pain and symptom management, as well as patients who are in the last days of life.
 This can include when appropriate intervention has failed to control symptoms; when symptoms are escalating and there is incomplete symptom control; when patients or families/carers require psychological and spiritual care or if there are any other problems that other healthcare professionals are unable to manage.

-The team offers different levels of support to patients, families/carers, telephone advice, one-off assessments and on-going management.
+The team offers different levels of support to patients, families/carers, including; telephone advice, one-off assessments, on-going management and personal care.

 Working in partnership with other professionals, including community nurses, GPs, palliative care medical teams, and social services.
 They offer advice and support to other members of the community health service about their patients.